Comparison

 When would you encounter Traditional Search Fund vs Self-Funded Search?

 A searcher with limited personal capital might raise a traditional search fund.
 A stronger operator with savings and a clear thesis may self-fund the search and only raise once a target is identified.
+The decision should show up in the model, closing checklist, investor communication, and post-close reporting record so the team is not relying on terminology alone.

 Explore More